leandropersantos/leandropersantos/README.md

 - 👋 Hi, I’m @leandropersantos
-- 👀 I’m interested in hm... many things? art, culture, media, fashion, urban planning and technology - with all having the common goal of assisting on building a sustainable future.
+- 👀 I’m interested in hm... many things? design, art, culture, media, fashion, urban planning and technology - with all having the common goal of assisting on building a sustainable future.
 - 🌱 I’m currently (slowly) learning phyton, sql etc. as well as a little of htlm, css and javascript...